 Today the site is hosted by the Armagh Observatory and Planetarium and manual measurements are still taken at 9am GMT every single day, an unbroken record stretching back to 14 July, 1795.
 Support from the Northern Ireland Department for Communities allowed an automatic weather station to be installed by Met Office engineers in 2018 to ensure that this record continues into the future.

-JLE Dreyer, the 4thDirector of the Armagh Observatory, standing beside the weather station in front of the Observatory building in 1888.
-On the roof can be seen a Robinson Cup Anemometer, as invented by the 3rdDirector, Romney Robinson following his recording of the great storm on 1839 in the Armagh weather log.
+JLE Dreyer, the 4thDirector of Armagh Observatory, standing beside the weather station in 1888.
+On the roof can be seen a Robinson Cup Anemometer, as invented by the 3rdDirector, Romney Robinson.

 Length of the Armagh climate series for various meteorological parameters.